roman-milk/roman-milk.github.io/the-hard-body-shop-clerk.md

+===

- ****** The Hard Body Shop Clerk Ch.
-10 ****** bydlsloan© After the game, Cori gave each of the guys a congratulatory kiss.
+After the game, Cori gave each of the guys a congratulatory kiss.
 Then, it was time for the drawing.
 There were 22 Irregulars on hand, and they each put their name on a slip of paper.
 To add to the fun, Ben had Cori remove her thong and the pouch of this tiny piece of fabric was used to hold the paper in lieu of a hat.

  Closing her eyes and baring her teeth, Cori buried her face in her own thong, digging out a single piece of paper with her talented lips.
 John read the name of the winner, "Sam!"